Mariama4/ar-city-map/README.md

-# ar-city-game
+# ar-city-map
-Game with augmented reality by coordinates
+Map with augmented reality by coordinates